Hello everyone, I’m Vasco, a fellow online course creator just like you.

 I was always a very dedicated student and I invested a lot of my time studying, improving my grades, etc. But once I finally graduated and I was free from the academic hamster wheel, I realized that I really didn’t like what I had studied, at least not that much.

 As soon as I could, which was straight out of college, I got a rather low-paying job in a very small company in my hometown doing software development, which I loved to do and had always been a strong personal interest of mine.

-Looking back now, I think I studied what I studied mostly due to family pressure?
+Looking back now, I think I studied what I studied mostly due to family pressure.

-I don't know, I think the Informatics course that I could have taken at the same university was brand new and had no prestige associated with it to the eyes of my family, and so I was kind of talked out of it.
+I don't know, I think the Informatics course that I could have taken at the same university was brand new and had no prestige associated with it in the eyes of my family, and so I was kind of talked out of it.

 You might know how these things go 😉 My family had the best of intentions, and I’m not complaining or blaming anyone for my decisions, it’s just what happened.

 I was young, didn’t know any better, did not know how to handle all that, and so I basically wasted about 99% of my academic education.

 Then I started working as a software developer, and you might say: how would you do it if you didn’t study it?

 Well, back then there weren’t that many software developers, and people from other courses would take up that role, especially for whatever reason from electronic courses.

 It turns out that I found some very helpful free written resources online, written by professional educators on a programming language called Java.